weenachuangkud/MachineLearning_Test1/README.md

 # MachineLearning_Test1
-I paused this project because my pc was not good enough for doing ml.
+I've paused this project because my pc was not good enough for doing ml.